floriancafiero/TotalRecall/README.md

 # TotalRecall

-Ensuring maximization of precision while recall is maximal.
+Ensuring maximization of precision while recall is maximal (i.e., superior to a threshold, potentially equal to 1).